2chilled/rawtherapee-convert/README.md

 # rawtherapee-convert
 Small program which uses rawtherapee to convert raw files to jpgs.
-This is currently UNDER DEVELOPMENT.

-Features (will) include:
+Features include:

 1. Process a given directory recursively and mirror it's structure under the given output path.
 That way you get the same directory structure for your converted raw files.